 We got a nice surprise once we arrived at the Zugliget Chairlift.
 The posted sign read “Down for maintenance.”
 It was a beautiful spring day, and we’re always up for a little adventure, so we decided to hike up.
 It started off as paved stairs, then turned into a dusty steep trail.
 I noticed trails all over the mountain on the way to the top, so I’m not exactly sure which one was the official trail.
 I just kept heading up, which eventually worked out.
 When we got to the final hill capped with Elizabeth Lookout Tower, there was a set of stairs to the top.
 Someone on the way down cautioned me to be careful with a baby, that it was a bit dodgy to get to the top.
 I had to laugh, it was only a small set of stairs .
 If he only knew.

-Once you get to the top, there is a network of well-maintained, white gravel walking paths, great for running or biking.
+Once you get to the top, there is a network of well-maintained, white gravel walking paths, great for running or biking all around the Buda Hills.
 You have a complete 360 degree view from the lookout tower, and there are several parks with play equipment, picnic tables, and of course beautiful views.

 Randomly enough, after I made my way down from the Buda Hills that day, I ended up running into the gentlemen we met in the airport just outside of St. Stephen’s Basilica.
 This is basically in the most touristy part on the Pest side.
 I quickly wanted to say, “Hey, I haven’t been hanging out here the whole time!
 I just spent all morning hiking the Buda Hills!”
 I don’t know why I felt like I had to defend myself.
 The Pest side is great too, even the touristy parts.
 But I really loved experiencing this distinctly different and beautiful side of the city.